yarisvt/tyk-docs/tyk-docs/content/analyse/traffic-per-api.md

 ![API error breakdown pie chart and table][3]

 Tyk will try to normalise endpoint metrics by identifying IDs and UUIDs in a URL string and replacing them with normalised tags, this can help make your analytics more useful.
-It is possible to configure custom tags in the configuration file of your Tyk On-Premises or Hybrid installation.
+It is possible to configure custom tags in the configuration file of your Tyk On-Premises or Multi-Cloud installation.

 [1]: /docs/img/dashboard/usage-data/activity_perapi_2.5.png
 [2]: /docs/img/dashboard/usage-data/activity_dashboard_2.5.png